cinnamonflavoredbismuth/CS1400-2-Final/README.md

 ## Contributors
 ---
++ Ms. LaRose - what they did
-+ Person who helped - what they did
++ Copilot - what they did
-+ Person who helped - what they did
++ Documentation of Libraries - what they did
-+ Person who helped - what they did
++ The Internet? - what they did

 ## Author's Information
 ---